diku-dk/futhark-book/regular-flattening.rst

 Moderate Flattening
 -------------------

-The flattening rules that we shall introduce here allows the Futhark compiler to generate parallel kernels for various code block patterns.
-In contrast to the general concept of flattening as introduced by Blelloch :cite:`blelloch1994implementation`, Futhark applies a technique called *moderate flattening* :cite:`Henriksen:2017:FPF:3062341.3062354`, which does not cover arbitrary nested parallelism, but which covers well many regular nested parallel patterns.
+The flattening rules that we shall introduce here allow the Futhark compiler to generate parallel kernels for various code block patterns.
+In contrast to the general concept of flattening as introduced by Blelloch :cite:`blelloch1994implementation`, Futhark applies a technique called *moderate flattening* :cite:`Henriksen:2017:FPF:3062341.3062354`, which does not cover arbitrary nested parallelism, but does cover well many regular nested parallel patterns.
 We shall come back to the issue of flattening irregular nested parallelism in :numref:`irregular-flattening`.

-In essence, moderate flattening works by matching compositions of fused constructs against a number of flattening rules, which we shall describe in the following subsections.
+In essence, moderate flattening works by matching compositions of fused constructs against a number of flattening rules.
 The aim is to merge (i.e., flatten) nested parallel operations into sequences of parallel operations.
 Although, such flattening is often possible, in particular due to an integrated transformation called vectorisation, there are